 Gratitude is an important part of receiving.
 Of course, we want to show our appreciation for the help offered.
 But what I’m really talking about is reflecting on and appreciating everything you’ve already received.
 Taking time to think about what’s currently abundant in your life shifts your perspective to a more positive place, which is crucial when you find yourself in a deficit mentality.
 I do this by keeping a gratitude journal.
 In fact, writing about what I’m grateful for on a daily basis is essential to my Success Mindset Practice, which is a key element of my Results Journal system.

 You can start your own practice simply by asking yourself what you’re grateful for today.
 If you want to learn more about the gratitude practice I use and try it out for yourself, go here to get the journal.
-We still have some classic editions, but the limited edition is nearly sold out!

 Make every season the season of receiving.